In November 2015 the UK Government implemented a policy ban on the testing of household products on animals.

 The simple answer is – you’re not allowed to know.

-However, Section 24 of the Animals (Scientific Procedures) Act 1986 makes it a criminal offence to disclose information about animal experiments, including the purposes for each experiment, or how the animals were treated.
+However, Section 24 of the Animals (Scientific Procedures) Act 1986 makes it a criminal offence to disclose any further information about animal experiments, including the purposes for each experiment, or how the animals were treated.

 Which companies commissioned the testing?